mono/tao/other/Prebuild/readme.txt

 /allowedgroups - This is followed by a pipe-delimited list of project group filter flags (eg. Group1|Group2) allow optional filtering of all projects that dont have at least one of these flags

 /removedir - This is followed by a pipe-delimited list of directory names that will be deleted while recursivly searching the directory of the prebuild application and its child directories (eg. use obj|bin to delete all output and temporary directories before file releases)

+/yes - Answer yes to any warnings (e.g. when cleaning all projects).

 _________________________________________________________________________________
 Example Batch Files and Shell Scripts